At Nottingham University Samworth Academy we have 13 designated safeguarding leads.

 As a team, we recognise our responsibilities for safeguarding children and protecting them from harm.
-We follow the procedures set out by the Nottinghamshire Safeguarding Children Board (NSCB) and take account of guidance issued by the DfE.
+We follow the procedures set out by the NCSCP - Nottingham City Safeguarding Children Partnership and take account of guidance issued by the DfE.
 All of these procedures are set out in our safeguarding policy.

 The role of the Designated Safeguarding Lead:

 The Designated Safeguarding Lead (DSL) is an appropriate senior member of staff who has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.

 All child protection concerns WILL be reported to the appropriate authority and the DSL is responsible for:

 - Refer all cases of suspected abuse to the local authority children’s social care and: The designated officer(s) for child protection concerns (all cases which concern a staff member)

 - Disclosure and Barring Service (cases where a person is dismissed or left due to risk/harm to a child); and/or Police (cases where a crime may have been committed)

 - Liaise with the Headteacher to inform him or her of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations

 - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies